 New to investing in real estate?
 Start here!

-- what asset types are there and how are they affected by various dynamics in life
+- Asset types and how are they affected by various dynamics in life

-- how do you assess the competency of a sponsor leading a deal
+- Assessing the competency of a sponsor leading a deal

 Key investor roles:

 Generally, real estate investing roles fall into two categories: active and passive.